konradld/EctJ_climate_policy_breaks/README.md

-# Replication Package for 'Bayesian Indicator-Saturated Regression for Climate Policy Evaluation'
+# Replication Package for 'Bayesian Indicator-Saturated Regression'

-This repository contains all necessary files to reproduce the paper 'Bayesian Indicator-Saturated Regression for Climate Policy Evaluation' by Konrad, Vashold and Crespo Cuaresma
+This repository contains all necessary files to reproduce the paper 'Bayesian Indicator-Saturated Regression' by Konrad, Vashold and Crespo Cuaresma

+Updates about and the newest version of the methodology introduced can be found in the [bisam](https://github.com/konradld/bisam) (Bayesian Indicator Saturated Models) repository.

 ## Repository Structure